robin-raymond/zax.io/compiler-directives.md

 ````

-### The `requires` directive
+### `requires` directive

-A `requires` directive `[[requires, error]]` evaluates a code block that follows into a compile-time constant of `true` or `false`.
-A code block that follows a `requires` directive is executed if the code compiles.
+A `[[requires=<option>]]` directive evaluates a code block that follows into a compile-time constant of `true` or `false`.
+A code block that follows a `requires` directive is executed if it compiles.
 Failure to compile a code block will result in a code block resolving to `false`.
 A code block must be capable of running at compile-time.

+The options for `requires` are as follows:
+* `default` (default) - if `default` is specified that a failure to compile a code block resolves to a `false` literal constant
+* `compiles` - if `compiles` is specified then a failure to compile a code block will evaluate to a real compile-time error
-If `error` is specified then a failure to compile or a `requires` code block returning `false` will cause a compiler error.
+* `error` - if `error` is specified then a failure to compile a code block or a `requires` directive code block returning `false` will evaluate to a real compile-time error

 Meta-functions can be selected as a candidate or unselected depending on a `true` or `false` statement being present at the end of a functions declaration.
-A `[[requires]]` directive can be used in place of this boolean placeholder to enable or disable a meta-function as a candidate based on a function's arguments.
-All inputs and outputs are considered captured in the context allowing for compile-time reflection of the types but the values of any arguments are undefined as any values are typically only available at runtime.
+A `[[requires]]` directive can be used in-place of a function's enable or disable boolean to enable or disable a meta-function as a candidate based on a function's arguments.
+All inputs and outputs are considered captured in a function's context allowing for compile-time reflection of argument types.
+Any values of input arguments that are not compile-time constants will not be constructed nor destructed and any access to input argument values may cause undefined behaviors.
+Output arguments are never constructed nor destructed and any access to an output argument may result in undefined behaviors.
+Any input argument can be checked if it contains a compile-time constant by using a `is host constant` operator.

+Intrinsic types sizing and endian encoding are entirely relative to a host system or a target system.
+Operators exist to specifically query a host system or a target system's sizing and endian encoding.
+However, a `requires` directive works in a dual mode.
+A `requires` may be used to evaluate candidate suitability or compile-time evaluation for a target system but a code block actually runs within the context of a host system (and not a target system).
+As such, system context dependant operators (such as `size of` but not `host size of` nor `target size of`) will evaluate as if they are operating on a target context by default.

 ````zax
 if [[requires]] { return ++value > 2 } {